 Ever stopped by police for filming?
 We have taken the drone to Croatia, Montenegro, Italy, France and Amsterdam.
 The only place we were banned from using it (by the Mayor in a tiny hamlet would you believe?) was France.

-So, that’s our recommedation for the best travel drone.
+So, that’s our recommendation for the best drone for travel.
 Without a doubt.